Pedro-Bernardo/pedro-bernardo.github.io/_posts/2021-09-13-csawquals21_ncore.md

 The `-g2009` flag informs the compiler of the language generation to support, being `SystemVerilog` supported since `g2009`.

 ### Verilog VM
-We are also given the file `ncore_tb.v` which contains the `Verilog` source code.
+We are also given the file `ncore_tb.v` containing the `Verilog` source code.

-Reading through the code we can see that it implements a sort of VM that runs commands stored in its ram, which is provided by the user.
+Reading through the code we can see that it implements a sort of VM that runs commands stored in its ram, which the user provides.

-The VM's structures are te following:
+The VM's structures are the following:
 ```
 safe_rom - 256 byte array
 ram      - 256 byte array